-Level 1 (multiple approaches possible)

-Purpose:
+Figure x.x general product development stages and considerable level allocation

+Intended use case:

-General uses, including research and strategic public policy making
+General uses, including research and public policy making based on generic data sources

-Strategic planning: future projection, fleet modelling, etc.
+Industry strategic planning: future projection, fleet modelling, etc.

-Vehicle modelling:

-Generic fuel-powertrain model normalized by vehicle mass

-Generic part and material composition

-User-defined vehicle model

-Approach for the application of the level concept:
+The practitioner can refer to the Annex for the application of the level concept

-Flexible in applying “mix&match” of levels from different life cycle stages, depending on the purpose of the study, availability of data, etc.

-For comparability and transparency, practitioners should specify the discrete levels (“mix&match”) used for their applications

 Level 2 (multiple approaches possible)

-Purpose
+Intended use case:

+Research and public policy development based on specific data sources relevant to the use case(e.g. bill of material, material information system)

 OEM’s internal assessment and strategic planning

 Product development and improvement

-Marketing

-Vehicle modelling

-Existing vehicle model of choice for assessment

-Bill of material (BOM) & material information system (IMDS/CMDS) for composition
+Marketing, e.g. of technology choices

-Approach for the application of the level concept
+The practitioner can refer to the Annex for the application of the level concept

-Flexible in applying “mix&match” of levels from different life cycle stages, other than vehicle modelling, depending on the purpose of the assessment

-For comparability and transparency, practitioners should specify the discrete levels (“mix&match”) used for their applications

 Level 3 (single fixed approach)

-Purpose
+Intended use case:

-OEM’s official reporting
+OEM’s official reporting for public information, marketing, etc.

-Reporting for government programs
+[OEM’s reporting for government programs]

-Vehicle modelling

-Representative vehicle for reporting

-Bill of material (BOM) & material information system (IMDS/CMDS) for composition,

-for hotspot parts applying “part-by-part” supply-chain modelling instead

-Harmonized material classification

-Approach for the application of the level concept
+The practitioner can refer to the Annex for the application of the level concept

-Each lifecycle stage should specify one fixed, proper level for one harmonized A-LCA approach.

 Level 4 (single fixed approach)

-Purpose
+Intended use case:

-OEM’s and supplier’s official reporting
+OEM’s and supplier’s official reporting for public information, marketing, etc.

-Reporting for government programs
+[OEM’s and supplier’s official reporting for government programs]

-Vehicle modelling

-Representative vehicle for reporting

-Full supply-chain and vehicle production modelling

-Approach for the application of the level concept
+The practitioner can refer to the Annex for the application of the level concept

-Full lifecycle modelling (material production, part & vehicle production, usage, and end-of-life)

-Rules required for chain of custody
+This level concept is applied on vehicle life phases.
+On the other hand, the methodology for fuel and electric energy is applicable for all vehicle life phases in a manner of horizontal aspect and the practitioners should be aware that applying this level concept to the methodology for fuel and electric energy may not be feasible.
+Instead, they should assess whether the specifications of data sources regarding fuel and electric energy accumulated by the practitioners used meet to levels targeted for their cases.

 According to questions of the assessment granularity, product specificity and scope of foreground and background is chosen.
-To put it the other way round: whereas a Purpose 1 study is representative of a broad range of products, e.g. all category 1-1 vehicles, Purpose 4 is more focused on the fine variations of individual vehicle models.
+To put it the other way round: whereas a Intended use case 1 study is representative of a broad range of products, e.g. all vehicles, Intended use case 4 is more focused on the fine variations of individual vehicle models.

-The choice of representativity and specificity also concerns downstream life cycle phases (Well To Wheel (WtW) / use phase, End of Life (EoL)) or background system processes (e.g. energy production).
-Also, for the use phase or EoL the data for a specific vehicle could be used.
+The choice of representativity and specificity also concerns downstream life cycle stages (Well To Wheel (WtW) / use stage, End of Life (EoL)) or background system processes (e.g. energy production).
+Also, for the use stage or EoL the data for a specific vehicle could be used.
 This implies however that the LCA is done retrospective.
 For many use cases the analysis (declaration) point in time is the moment the product is put on the market.
 Consequently, the following life cycle stages can only be analysed prospectively.
 For predictive data average data (e.g. for lifetime milage) should be used.
 For predictive data there is no way to provide primary data, as you cannot measure something that happens in the future.